AndreZenner/VR-blink-triggers/README.md

 - **AirPuff:** By blowing a small puff of air towards an area around the eye, the cornea reflex is stimulated and results in an eye blink.
 The air puff can be produced by a small piezoelectric microblower.

 **Flash, Blur and ApproachingObject** are **visual** blink trigger.
 They were implemented only by software and can be used right away.
 In order to use the **Air Puff**, you have to build and integrate a microblower into the VR glasses.
-You can find instructions below.
+For an example, you can look at the description in the Bachelor's thesis "Triggering Eye Blinks in Virtual Reality" by Kristin Ullmann (Saarland University).

 ## Requirements
 `Unity (>= 2020.3.6f1)`